-Status: Construction Underway - 3% Complete
+Status: Construction Underway - 7% Complete

 Summary: This project will make improvements along I-5 between Oso Parkway and Alicia Parkway in the Cities of Mission Viejo, Laguna Hills, and Lake Forest.
 The proposed improvements include the addition of a 2.6-mile general-purpose lane in each direction and reconstruction of the La Paz Road Interchange (Part of Project D).
 The construction contract award was on April 4, 2019, and the first working day was May 29, 2019.
 Activities this quarter include clearing and grubbing, placing of K rail and restriping.
-The Construction Management team is working with the contractor on approval of the Baseline Schedule.
-Staff also continued coordination of the service contract with SCRRA/Metrolink, and with Caltrans on ROW and utilities.
+In addition, the contractor began removal and disposal of Aerially Deposited Lead and preparation for the demolition of the northbound looped on-ramp at La Paz Road.
+The Construction Management team approved the contractor's Baseline Schedule.
+Staff also continued coordination of the service contract with SCRRA/Metrolink, and with Caltrans on ROW and utility relocations.